NathanielInman/dotfiles/setting-up-manjaro-or-archlinux.md

 pacman -Ss xf86-video # you can search for your driver this way pacman -S xf86-video-nouveau # this is my driver

+# We can make a login screen now instead of having to "xstart" each time
+pacman -S lightdm lightdm-gtk-greeter sudo systemctl enable lightdm.service

 # The following is outdated, but sets up a window manager to get started, substitute `nate` for your name:
 useradd -m -g users -G wheel -s /bin/bash nate passwd nate